“I’m really worried about my mom. She keeps falling down, and I don’t know what to do.”

 A Matter of Balance

-Education can reduce your loved one’s fear of falling and empower them to safely increasing their activity level to build strength and balance.
+Education reduces your loved one’s fear of falling and empowers them to safely increasing their activity level to build strength and balance.

 In Orange County, the Office on Aging offers a research-based program called A Matter of Balance: Managing Concerns About Falls.
-This 8-week program has participants meeting for 2-hour sessions on a weekly basis.
+Similar programs are available across Southern California.
+This 8-week program meets for 2-hour sessions on a weekly basis.
 During each session seniors learn to:

 - View Falls as Controllable Events